List of mayors of New York City: Appendices

+Official misnumbering

+In 1937, Charles Lodwick, who served as mayor from 1694 to 1695, was inserted as the city's 21st mayor, increasing the official numbering of all subsequent mayors by one.

+In December 2025, another official numbering issue affecting all mayors after John Lawrence's first term in 1673 was widely reported.
+Similar to American presidents, mayors are counted twice in the official numbering if they served non-consecutive terms.
+Matthias Nicoll, who was the sixth mayor from 1672–73, was appointed to a non-consecutive term by governor Edmund Andros in 1674 as the city's eighth mayor after the city was returned to English control following the Dutch reconquest during Third Anglo-Dutch War as part of the Treaty of Westminster, but his second term was erroneously omitted in official records.
+The error appeared in official numberings from as early as an 1841 Manual of the Corporation of the City of New York.
+The New York City Department of Records and Information Services located original court documents corroborating Nicoll's second term after reporting by Gothamist the same month.
+The error had previously been noted by various researchers since as early as 1935.

+The outgoing administration of Eric Adams declined to address the issue in its final weeks.
+On January 1, 2026, as Zohran Mamdani was sworn into office his official website called him the 112th mayor.
+In his inauguration speech, Mamdani joked about the misnumbering, saying "I stand before you ... honored to serve as either your 111th or 112th Mayor of New York City."

 Mayoral terms and term limits in New York City since 1834

 Direct elections to the mayoralty of the unconsolidated City of New York began in 1834 for a term of one year, extended to two years after 1849.
 The 1897 Charter of the consolidated City stipulated that the mayor was to be elected for a single four-year term.
 In 1901, the term halved to two years, with no restrictions on reelection.
 In 1905, the term was extended to four years once again.
 (Mayors Fiorello La Guardia, Robert F. Wagner Jr., Ed Koch and Michael Bloomberg were later able to serve for twelve years each.)
 In 1993, the voters approved a two-term (eight-year) limit, and reconfirmed this limit when the issue was submitted to referendum in 1996.
 In 2008, the New York City Council voted to change the two-term limit to three terms (without submitting the issue to the voters).
 Legal challenges to the Council's action were rejected by Federal courts in January and April 2009.
 However, in 2010, yet another referendum, reverting the limit to two terms, passed overwhelmingly.